-The following policies exist to enhance the safety and comfort of all students living in College housing.
+The following policies exist to enhance the safety and comfort of all students living in campus housing.

-Residence Life policies constitute part of the Student Conduct Code.
-Failure to adhere to Residence Life policies may result in administrative address by the Office of Residence Life (including but not limited to fines, restriction of privileges, and/or change in housing assignment) and/or address through student disciplinary procedures (see Honor and Student Conduct Codes and Regulations).
+Housing and Residence Life policies constitute part of the Student Conduct Code.
+Failure to adhere to the policies may result in administrative address by the Office of Housing and Residence Life (including but not limited to fines, restriction of privileges, and/or change in housing assignment) and/or address through student disciplinary procedures (see Honor and Student Conduct Codes and Regulations).

 Possession and consumption of alcohol are prohibited in the following residential areas regardless of the possessor’s age:

-- In a residential room where all assigned residents are under age 21;
+- In any individual residential room and in the entirety of any University house, townhouse, or apartment where all assigned residents are under age 21;

 - Montgomery Hall, Tate Hall, and other facilities designated as alcohol-free;